Pringled/pyversity/benchmarks/README.md

 ## Latency

 All strategies are extremely fast in practice—even with 10,000 candidates, all complete in <100ms.
-The plot below shows latency scaling with the number of candidates (k=10, d=256):
+The plot below shows latency scaling measured on a **separate synthetic benchmark** (k=10, d=256 embeddings, typical for modern embedding models):

 ![Latency vs Candidates](results/latency.png)

 **Key observations:**
 - **All strategies are very fast**: Even with 10,000 candidates, all strategies complete in under 100ms
 - **Typical use case**: With 100 candidates (common for reranking), all strategies complete in <1ms
-- **MMR/MSD/DPP** are nearly identical in speed for practical candidate sizes
+- **MMR/MSD/DPP** are same order of magnitude; DPP is modestly slower at scale
 - **SSD** is slower due to Gram-Schmidt orthogonalization—scales with embedding dimension d

 | Strategy | 100 candidates | 1,000 candidates | 10,000 candidates |